23rd March 2019

 Aid stations/Check points

-There will be 6 fully stocked check points.
-Check points will have as a minimum: water, coke, chocolate, jelly babies, nuts, fruit and crisps.
-There will be food and hot drinks at the finish.A full list of checkpoints can be found here.
+There will be 6 check points.
+Check points will have as a minimum: water, and sweets.
+There will be snacks and hot drinks available at the finish.A full list of checkpoints can be found here.

 Crew & Pacers